 As the famous flywheel effect drawing above shows the matchmaker and payments processes of the platform serve as a growth engine for the multi-sided platform.
 The flywheel effect gathers more providers and customers as a company’s mindshare grows and if the selection, and payment process are frictionless they can grow quickly.
 Another way for these multi-sided platforms to go global fast is to find competitors in other regions and absorb their providers and end customers.

 In the upcoming Wag! and Rover.com battle we will see this played out over the coming months.
 Both startups are well funded (Wag- Softbank, Rover- T.Rowe Price) and though they aren’t direct competitors now they will be.
 Rover’s recent acquisition secures an EU presence and a head start in Europe.
 The obvious move for Wag is to expand into Asia and Southeast Asia and if Rover is paying attention they will prepare a counter-move.
-Either of them may look to acquire service providers and end customers through purchasing Cannoba dog from Interole in Japan or Petbacker out of Singapore to get a foothold in those markets.
+Either of them may look to acquire service providers and end customers through purchasing Cannoba dog from Interole in Japan, or Petbacker in Singapore to get a foothold in those markets.
 But either would also be taking on a lot of work to integrate these new languages into their current platform.
 It is something I may revisit at the end of this post.

 But I digress, let me return to the flywheel.
 Organic growth can come from the flywheel effect, but the multi-sided platform needs to support this growth in the language of origin as well as every other language that will lead to global dominance.
 And to do that they need to understand what they store, display, and every interaction with the customer.
 In the sections that follow I will illustrate the WELD principles at work on Rover.com.
 I’ve chose to use them because it will provide concrete principles of the processes I discuss.
 One could easily perform this process with any other multi-sided platform a stand-alone product.